TurboVega/agon-vdp/src/src/docs/otf_primitive.md

 deleted with the primitive.
 Bear in mind that you can hide a primitive by changing its flags, while still keeping it intact.

+## Generate code for primitive
+<b>VDU 23, 30, 4, id;</b> :  Generate code for primitive

+This command generates dynamic code for the primitive, and any children that it has.
+This command must be used after creating the primitive, and if needed, configuring it, before the primitive will be drawn.
+For example, after creating a tile map and its child bitmaps, use this command to generate code that can draw the tile map.

 [Home](otf_mode.md)